<%@ Language=VBScript %> Professor Wei-Min Dai, HKUST

 Selected Journal Publications: [see more entries]

-Total Synthesis:
+Total Synthesis and Diverted Total Synthesis:

 Microwave-Assisted & Diversity-Oriented Organic Synthesis: